Burrito Salsa

 0

-Many neighborhood ice cream die-hards agree that the advent of Boston’s ice cream craze began with Steve’s Ice Cream, and in advance-of-its-time, keep that opened in Somerville’s Davis Square in 1973.
-It championed top rate, hand-crafted ice cream, spawned the mix-in trend, and launched the careers of ice cream giants that went on to open their very own shops, which include former employee Gus Rancatore, who based Cambridge stalwart Toscanini’s.
+Many neighborhood ice cream die-hards agree that the advent of Boston’s ice cream craze began with Steve’s Ice Cream, and in advance-of-its-time, that opened in Somerville’s Davis Square in 1973.
+It championed top-rate, hand-crafted ice cream, spawned the mix-in trend, and launched the careers of ice cream giants that went on to open their very own shops, which include former employee Gus Rancatore, who based Cambridge stalwart Toscanini’s.

 Plenty has changed because then.
 The town has seen the upward push and fall of countrywide ice cream chains, pushed taste boundaries, and developed a taste for ice cream alternatives.
 To get a feel of Boston’s cutting-edge ice cream scene — and what might be on the horizon — we spoke to the owners of 4 high-quality neighborhood ice cream stores.